 - The protocol requirements for delivery status acknowledgement and sending a delivery status acknowledgement shall be studied.

-- If delivery status acknowledgement is supported by the non-3GPP message service, the procedure of delivery status acknowledgement interworking in the MSGin5G gateway will be defined.
+- If delivery status acknowledgement is supported by the non-3GPP message service, the procedure of delivery status acknowledgement interworking in the Non-3GPP Message Gateway will be defined.

-- If delivery status acknowledgement is not supported by the non-3GPP message service, then if the MSGin5G gateway or MSGin5G server will send the delivery status acknowledgement on behalf of the non-3GPP UE needs to be defined.
+- If delivery status acknowledgement is not supported by the non-3GPP message service, then if the Non-3GPP Message Gateway or MSGin5G server will send the delivery status acknowledgement on behalf of the non-3GPP UE needs to be defined.

 5.2 Key Issue 2: Cell Broadcast Service in MSGin5GS